alecthibodeau/nona-ai/README.md

 - Install [Chrome](https://www.google.com/chrome) or [Chrome Dev](https://www.google.com/chrome/dev) browser on your computer

-- If one of these browsers is already installed then confirm it's [updated](https://support.google.com/chrome/answer/95414) to the latest version
+- If one of these browsers is already installed then confirm it's [updated](https://support.google.com/chrome/answer/95414) to the latest version and that your machine's operating system is also up to date.

 - Open Chrome or Chrome Dev browser

 - Configure the browser to connect with Gemini Nano by following these steps to set the correct flags:

-    1) Go to [chrome://flags/#prompt-api-for-gemini-nano](chrome://flags/#prompt-api-for-gemini-nano) and then select 'Enabled'
+1) Go to **[chrome://flags/#prompt-api-for-gemini-nano](chrome://flags/#prompt-api-for-gemini-nano)** and then select 'Enabled'

-    2. Go to [chrome://flags/#optimization-guide-on-device-model](chrome://flags/#optimization-guide-on-device-model) and then select 'Enabled BypassPrefRequirement'
+2) Go to **[chrome://flags/#optimization-guide-on-device-model](chrome://flags/#optimization-guide-on-device-model)** and then select 'Enabled BypassPrefRequirement'

-    3) Go to [chrome://components](chrome://components) and click 'Check for Update' on Optimization Guide On Device Model to download the model.
+3) Go to **[chrome://components](chrome://components)** and click 'Check for Update' on *Optimization Guide On Device Model* to download the model.
 If you don't see Optimization Guide, ensure you have set the flags correctly above.
 If you still don't see Optimization Guide, run `await window.ai.assistant.create();` in your browser console, then refresh the page.

     *These steps for browser configuration are originally from [here](https://ai-sdk-chrome-ai.vercel.app/).*